A pipeline is a sequence of one or more commands separated by

 See Bash Variables, for a description of the available formats.

-When the shell is in POSIX mode (see Bash POSIX Mode), time
+When the shell is in POSIX mode (see Bash and POSIX),

 total user and system time consumed by the shell and its children.

-If the pipeline is not executed asynchronously (see Lists of Commands), the shell waits for all commands in the pipeline to complete.
+If a pipeline is not executed asynchronously (see Lists of Commands), the shell waits for all commands in the pipeline to complete.

 Each command in a multi-command pipeline,